Resources for Parents and Caregivers of Deaf Children

 Five Free ASL Sessions

-We choose 3-5 families are chosen quarterly (December, March, June, September).
-You may enter as many times as you’d like.
+We choose 3-5 families each quarter (March, June, September, December), and you may enter as many times as you’d like.
 ASL sessions are held virtually through SignOn and ASDC.
-Most recent winners: Aundrea, Roxanne, Jenny, and their families!
+Most recent winners: Brittney, Sara, Helina, Julie, and their families!

 handouts